 The official age of Medicare eligibility is 65, but that doesn’t necessarily mean that that’s when yours will or should start.
 Everyone’s situation is unique.
 Therefore, your start date may differ from your neighbor or spouse.

 To become eligible for Medicare, you must meet a few requirements.
-Typically you need to be 65 or older and a US citizen to qualify for Medicare.
+Typically, you must be 65 or older and a US citizen to qualify for Medicare.
 However, there are situations in which you can enroll in Medicare if you’re under 65.

 You can qualify for Medicare early if you have been on disability benefits for 24 months.
 Suppose you have Lou Gehrig’s disease (Amyotrophic Lateral Sclerosis) or have end-stage renal disease.
 In that case, you can also get Medicare benefits early.